RUCAIBox/Erya/README.md

 ## Fine-tuning and Inference
-After setting up the environment, you are able to use Erya model directly in the zero-shot scenario, or further tune the Erya4FT model for a better translation .
+After setting up the environment, you can either use Erya model in the zero-shot scenario, or further tune Erya4FT model for a better translation performance.

 ### Inference
-We have released Erya model in: [https://huggingface.co/RUCAIBox/Erya](https://huggingface.co/RUCAIBox/Erya-zero), which you can use directly to generate translation as the following example.
+We have released Erya model in: [https://huggingface.co/RUCAIBox/Erya](https://huggingface.co/RUCAIBox/Erya), which you can use directly to generate translation as below.

 ```
 from transformers import BertTokenizer, CPTForConditionalGeneration

-tokenizer = BertTokenizer.from_pretrained("RUCAIBox/Erya-zero")
+tokenizer = BertTokenizer.from_pretrained("RUCAIBox/Erya")
-model = CPTForConditionalGeneration.from_pretrained("RUCAIBox/Erya-zero")
+model = CPTForConditionalGeneration.from_pretrained("RUCAIBox/Erya")

 input_ids = tokenizer("安世字子孺，少以父任为郎。", return_tensors='pt')
 input_ids.pop("token_type_ids")